Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Simulation Results

 Numerical heating typically plagues PIC simulations, especially when simulating cold plasmas where the Debye length is not resolved \citep{sharp}.
 However, SHARP-1D3V is uniquely able to simulate such cases without resolving the cold-plasma Debye length and avoids such numerical heating by employing higher-order interpolation functions \citep{sharp,sharp2}.
 This unique ability of our PIC code is clearly demonstrated in the panels of Figure~\ref{Fig:Temp} after evolving the simulation for about $10^7$ time steps: The perpendicular temperatures are preserved at their initial values without any numerical heating in simulations with $\sigd = 4$ and $10$.
 Even in other simulations where physical heating occurs, plasmas in the far upstream remain free of numerical heating in both parallel and perpendicular temperatures.

-The top (bottom) panel of Figure~\ref{Fig:Temp} displays the spatial profiles of the parallel (perpendicular; y-component) temperatures for selected simulations.
-Ion temperatures are represented by dashed lines, while electron temperatures are shown with solid lines.
-The top panel reveals a jump in the parallel temperature across all simulations, whereas the bottom panel indicates that such a jump only occurs in simulations with $\sigma_i < 1$.
-In contrast, both electron and ion temperatures are well conserved for strongly magnetized shocks with $\sigma_i \geq 1$.
+The top panel of Figure~\ref{Fig:Temp} reveals a jump in the parallel temperature across all simulations, whereas the bottom panel indicates that such a jump only occurs in simulations with $\sigma_i < 1$.
+In contrast, both electron and ion temperatures are well conserved for strongly magnetized shocks with $\sigma_i \geq 1$ (the black and pink lines overlap).

 Moreover, Figure~\ref{Fig:Temp} demonstrates that in weakly magnetized shocks with $\sigma_i < 1$, both ion and electron temperatures (parallel and perpendicular) are elevated in the shock precursor—the upstream region near the shock front—and gradually return to their initial values in the far upstream regions.